marcocanto/discord_bot/README.md

 # discord_bot

-A simple discord bot that automatically adds spotify link posted in chats to a spotify playlist.
+A simple discord bot hosted on Heroku that automatically adds spotify links posted in chats to a spotify playlist.

 ### Future work